raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 --- task ---

-Look through the training data and **choose 5 images of hotdogs and 5 images of other things** from the data.
+Look through the training data and **choose several images of hotdogs and several images of other things** from the data.
+The more images of each type you pick, the more accurate your model will be.

 Drag and drop your chosen images into the relevant class (`hotdog` or `nothotdog`).
 ![](images/hotdog_classes.png)